-Description: The Industrial Networking and Cybersecurity course is an overview of the development of industrial networks and the methods available to secure the networks.
+Description: This course is an overview of the development of industrial networks and the methods available to secure the networks.
 The areas of study in industrial networking include an introduction to computer networks, physical layer cabling with twisted pair and fiber optics and wireless networking and their related hardware's.
-The areas of study in industrial cybersecurity include industrial control systems, insecure be inheritance, anatomy of ICS attacks, industrial control system risk assessments, the Purdue Model, the Defense-indepth model, physical ICS security, ICS network security, ICS computer security, ICS application security, ICS device security and ICS cybersecurity program development.
-Offered As needed.
+The areas of study in industrial cybersecurity include industrial control systems (ICS), insecure be inheritance, anatomy of ICS attacks, industrial control system risk assessments, the Purdue Model, the Defense-in-depth model, physical ICS security, ICS network security, ICS application security, ICS device security and ICS cybersecurity program development.
+Offered as needed.